Financial Conflict of Interest in Research

 5.1 Duty to Disclose

-Investigators must submit an annual disclosure of SFIs related to their institutional responsibilities (regardless of whether the interest creates a Conflict of Interest) when mandated by a research sponsor [e.g., the Public Health Services Agencies including the National Institutes of Health (NIH), the Centers for Disease Control (CDC), and the Food and Drug Administration (FDA), or other federal agencies including the Department of Energy (DoE)], in accordance with the schedule established by the university.
+Investigators must submit an annual disclosure of SFIs related to their institutional responsibilities (regardless of whether the interest creates a Financial Conflict of Interest) when mandated by a research sponsor [e.g., the Public Health Services Agencies including the National Institutes of Health (NIH), the Centers for Disease Control (CDC), and the Food and Drug Administration (FDA), or other federal agencies including the Department of Energy (DoE)], in accordance with the schedule established by the university.
 The university may also require disclosures at other times.
 Investigators who have or are seeking support from any sponsors who require an annual disclosure must have a current annual disclosure at the time of proposal submission and update their disclosure on an annual basis.
-If the investigator assumes a new SFI that has not been previously disclosed, or a new investigator with an SFI joins an ongoing research project, the investigator must update his or her disclosure within thirty (30) days.
+If the investigator assumes a new SFI that has not been previously disclosed, or a new investigator with an SFI joins an ongoing research project, the investigator must update his or her disclosure within thirty (30) days of discovering or acquiring the new SFI.

 In the event there is subcontracted research from USC to an outside entity, all conflict identification, disclosure, and mitigation requirements will be flowed down to the subcontractor organization as required.
-Investigators are responsible for alerting the Office of Culture, Ethics, and Compliance if they become aware of a conflict of interest maintained by a researcher at a subcontractor organization.
+Investigators are responsible for alerting the Office of Ethics, and Compliance if they become aware of a SFI maintained by a researcher at a subcontractor organization that has not been reported.

-Investigators are responsible for confirming that research personnel under their supervision who are involved in proposing, conducting, or reporting research on the investigator’s project identify and disclose any Conflict of Interest.
+Investigators are responsible for confirming that research personnel under their supervision who are involved in proposing, conducting, or reporting research on the investigator’s project identify and disclose any SFIs.

 5.2 Review Process

-If a SFI is found to be related to a discloser’s USC research a Conflict of Interest review will be conducted.
-If the Conflict of Interest is found to be manageable, the university will require the implementation of a management plan designed to mitigate or eliminate the conflict, as described below.
-If the university determines that the conflict cannot be effectively mitigated or eliminated through the implementation of a management plan, the research will not be allowed to proceed unless the investigator eliminates the outside interest or activity giving rise to the conflict.
+Identified financial conflicts of interest (FCOIs) will be reviewed by the USC CIRC.
+If the FCOI is found to be manageable, the university will require the implementation of a management plan designed to mitigate the conflict, as described below.
+If the university determines that the conflict cannot be effectively mitigated through the implementation of a management plan, the research will not be allowed to proceed unless the investigator eliminates the outside interest or activity giving rise to the conflict.

-Investigators and research personnel are not permitted to begin or continue any research activity when a Conflict of Interest exists, until they receive a written determination from the Senior Vice President of Research and Innovation (SVPRI), or their designee, on how to manage it.
+Investigators and research personnel are not permitted to begin any research activity where an FCOI has been identified, until they receive a written determination from the Senior Vice President of Research and Innovation (SVPRI), or their designee, on how to manage it.

 5.3 Sponsor Required Training and Reporting